Skip to main content

 The 1926 "Flashlight" records another undefeated season in 1926.
 The team trained every day, rain or shine.
 In seven games, their goal line was crossed only once by Cedar Hill.
 Culleoka scored 154 points that year and allowed their opponents only six.

-Basketball was also a popular sport and the only sport in which girls were allowed to participate, In 1925, the girls team placed second in the county tournament, galling to Haylong (now Mt.
+Basketball was also a popular sport and the only sport in which girls were allowed to participate.
+In 1925, the girls’ team placed second in the county tournament, falling to Haylong (now Mt.
 Pleasant) 10 to 16 in the finals.
 They brought home ten dollars in gold as their prize.

 The mothers of the community often cooked lunch for the students and faculty and brought it to school each day.
 Because there was no cafeteria, lunches were usually eaten outside.
 Eventually a small cafeteria was built adjacent to the school, and this building later became a science laboratory.